raffienficiaud/boost-cmake/README.md

 * the libraries and components are then included in the main project, in the right order

-The description of the components and their dependencies is made via a tiny text file, `boost-decl.cmake` that in a CMake format.
+The description of the components and their dependencies is made via a tiny text file, `boost-decl.cmake` that is in a CMake format.

 To integrate a library: